haruncetin/ImagePatternSearch_oncpu/README.md

 ## Resources
 You may need test images.
 You can download [here](https://drive.google.com/file/d/14GBRgUel3fOdJVDOdlZ3HJh3_1vUsWZt/view?usp=sharing).
 These all random checker images of different sizes.

 You can also create your own test images [here](https://onlinetools.com/image/generate-random-image).
-Note that you may need some some edit & conversion for the images newly created.
-If you need an image editor I recommend you free and open-source [Krita](https://krita.org/en/) image editing application.
+Note that you may need some edit & conversion for the images newly created.
+Firstly you sould convert color space to 16-bit Grayscale/Alpha.
+Then, you should extract some 5x5 patches from the image for the test pattern.

+If you need an image editor I recommend you free and open-source [Krita](https://krita.org/en/) image editing & painting application.